 IDX provides identity and privacy protection services through its proprietary, cloud-native platform for the protection of individuals impacted by data breaches, as well as through other channels, for proactively addressing the risks associated with privacy and identity risks to the affected individuals and the breached organization.
 The IDX platform was designed to improve scalability and usability, while concurrently supporting rapid development of new capabilities, and compliance with increasingly rigorous security standards based on the National Institute of Standards and Technology (NIST) Special Publication 800-53 Rev 4.
-Typically, IDX evaluates its own security controls, and in some cases contracts testing to third parties as part of yearly FISMA security risk assessments, HIPAA security risk analysis for business associates, and SOC 2 type 2 certifications.
+Typically, IDX evaluates its own security controls, and in some cases contracts testing to third parties as part of yearly Federal Information Modernization Act of 2014 (FISMA) security risk assessments, Health Insurance Portability and Accountability Act (HIPAA) security risk analysis for business associates, and SOC 2 type 2 certifications.